ieferrari/ieferrari.github.io/README.md

 # ieferrari.github.io

-Right now in this repository I'm just hosting a few small projects, files, and stuff.
+Right now in this repository I'm just hosting a few small projects, simple calculators, some files, and stuff.

 Coming soon my personal web page, in the meantime, check out my other repositories on github.